lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 }
 ```

 The ```ShadowMap``` class defines two constants that determine the size of the texture that will  hold the depth map.
 It also defines two attributes, one for the FBO and one for the texture.
-In the constructor, we create a new FBO and a new Texture.
-We will use a s a pixel format the constant ```GL_DEPTH_COMPONENT``` since we are only interested in storing depth values.
+In the constructor, we create a new FBO and a new ```Texture```.
+For the FBO we will use as the pixel format the constant ```GL_DEPTH_COMPONENT``` since we are only interested in storing depth values.
 Then we attach the FBO to the texture instance.

 The following lines explicitly set the FBO to not render any colour.
-A FBO needs a colour buffer, but we are not going to needed this is why we set the colour buffers to be used as ```GL_NONE```.
+A FBO needs a colour buffer, but we are not going to needed.
+This is why we set the colour buffers to be used as ```GL_NONE```.

 ```java
 glDrawBuffer(GL_NONE);